-Division staff will be installing a temporary water booster system to supply water to customers while the storage tank is expected to be out of service.
+By doing so, this means that customers will continue relying upon a temporary water booster system Division staff installed to pressurize the water system while the storage tank remains out of service and avoids a second redeployment of the temporary water booster station.
 We do not anticipate customers will experience significant service impacts during this work, although some residents may notice a slight decrease in water pressure during peak water usage times.
+As we enter the summer months and given the temporary installation, please reconsider outdoor water usages that because of collective water system usage could affect the operation of the temporary system.

-We will also be closely communicating with the Frederick County Division of Fire and Rescue Services to ensure proper contingency plans are in place.
+We have communicated with the Frederick County Division of Fire and Rescue Services to ensure proper contingency plans are in place.

 Should you have any questions concerning this matter or others related to your water system, please call the Frederick County Division of Utilities and Solid Waste Management at 301-600-1825, Monday through Friday (excluding Holidays) from 7:30 a.m. until 4:30 p.m.
 For service related issues on weekends, holidays, or after-hours, please contact our emergency number at 301-600-2194.